The Future of Environmental Law

 Edited by Stefan E. Weishaar, Professor of Law and Economics and Kars J. de Graaf, Professor of Public Law and Sustainability, University of Groningen, the Netherlands

-Publication Date: July 2023 ISBN: 978 1 03531 463 8 Extent: c 304 pp
+Publication Date: 2023 ISBN: 978 1 03531 463 8 Extent: 308 pp

 Environmental law is evolving from negotiating and prescribing environmental policies to enforcing time-bound, measurable and achievable goals in order to secure a sustainable future.
-This pertinent and thought-provoking book analyses the legal instruments that have been successful in working towards requisite targets for ecological sustainability.
+This pertinent and thought-provoking book analyzes the legal instruments that have been successful in working towards requisite targets for ecological sustainability.
 Featuring contributions from leading scholars, this insightful book discusses the future challenges and innovative applications of environmental law to assist in achieving sustainability goals in an efficient and timely manner.

 Copyright & permissions